 The Sairos drew up about thirty yards back from the ford, inside the treeline and behind it on the clear-cut hill.
 Clearly they hoped to bleed the Temans with their archers and mages before committing to melee.

 It was a good plan, Venor explained, except that the Ton had few mages and often forgot those of the enemy, or could not counter them.
-Here the dead were archers and skirmishers with javelins in addition to the thick-shafted, eight-foot war spears of the Ton, wearing only helms and lamellar vests over their thin robes, clustered inside the smouldering wood.
+The dead clustered inside the smouldering wood were archers and skirmishers with javelins in addition to the thick-shafted, eight-foot war spears of the Ton, wearing only helms and lamellar vests over their thin robes,.

 “The river runs dry just as Jasczynk’s folk enter range, they attack the whole line instead of clogging the ford like they’re supposed to, the skirmishers are overrun before they can retreat behind the heavy infantry,” Venor said, and shrugged.
 “Story as old as war herself.”

-Divari spotted a green-robed Teman mage charred across his front, split by debris and impaled on a thin, broken sapling, likely thrown there by a retaliatory fireball.
-Red muscle peeked through peeling black on the right side of his face around a wide green eye; a few sable hairs remained to his blistered scalp.
+Divari spotted a green-robed Teman mage charred across his front, split by debris and impaled on a thin, broken sapling.
+Red muscle peeked through peeling black around a wide green eye; a few sable hairs remained to his blistered scalp.

 Venor digressed for a few minutes to speak of the Loar War.
 He scoffed over arrogant Ton spell-slingers bleeding the Gift thin against the Gaunt Ones.
 And yet the few they had drew blood, Divari thought, eying the dead Teman.

 “Anyhow,” Venor continued, pointing to a mound miles away upriver, “we can see how well it worked.
-Jasczynk has his casters dam the river up there, and what gets through isn’t enough to clean away corpses.
+Jasczynk’s casters dam the river up there and what gets through isn’t enough to clean away corpses.
 What I don’t understand is why Sairo stopped here.
 It’s mayhap three days’ march to her own lands and her fortress.”

 “I suspect she hoped to fight somewhere with no arcane current,” Hevrin said.
 “Magic is drawn to sapient minds, Captain Venor.
 A place like this, where no one has lived for time unknown, should’ve been perfect.
 Unfortunately for Matriarch Sairo, we are at most twenty miles from the Kedrul Basin.
 Which,” she said at Venor’s dour look, “is perhaps the strongest nexus on Canno.
 Likely the current felt dead to Sairo’s mages, but the Teman mages’ numbers were enough to pull it across the distance and create a pool here.”